commaai/commavq/README.md

 - a world model trained on 3,000,000 minutes of driving videos
 - a dataset of 100,000 minutes of compressed driving videos

-# Tasks
+# Task

 ## Lossless compression challenge: make me smaller! $500 challenge
-Losslessly compress 5,000 minutes of driving video.
+Losslessly compress 5,000 minutes of driving video "tokens".
 Go to [./compression/](./compression/) to start

 **Prize: highest compression rate on 5,000 minutes of driving video (~915MB) - Challenge ends July, 1st 2024 11:59pm AOE**